auxym/bight/README.md

 # Bight

-> Bight (noun): A U-shaped part in the middle of the length of rope.
+> Bight (noun): A U-shaped part in the middle of a length of rope.

 So, the opposite of an *end*, in a way.